lumina-desktop/lumina-docs/lumina.rst

 **Browse Files:** used to browse for files and directories using the :ref:`Insight File Manager`.
 One of the actions available in this file manager is the ability to add a file or directory to the list of Favorites.
 Simply select the file or directory and click the star icon in Insight.

 **Browse Applications:** click this entry to browse all the applications currently registered on the system.
-Applications are listed alphabetically by category.
+Applications are listed alphabetically by category and the "Show Categories" button has three modes.
+Click "Show Categories" to toggle between showing just the category names (black box icon), just the contents of the categories (white box icon), or the categories and their contents (1/2 black 1/2 white icon).
 Click an application's name to start that application.
 If you right-click an application's name, you can "Pin to Desktop", "Add to Favorites", or "Add to Quicklaunch".
 If you are running PC-BSD® or another operating system that has a pre-defined application store, click "Manage Applications" at the top of the list of applications in order to open that application store.
-For example, on a
-PC-BSD® system, "Manage Applications" opens AppCafe®.
+For example, on a PC-BSD® system, "Manage Applications" opens AppCafe®.
 Click the "Back" button to return to the start menu.

 **Control Panel:** if you are on PC-BSD®, or an operating system which provides a control panel, click this entry to open that operating system's control panel.